firehol/blocklist-ipsets/README.md

 [projecthoneypot.org](http://www.projecthoneypot.org/) directory attackers (this list is composed using an RSS feed and aggregated for the last 30 days)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=d&rss=1).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 22:03:36 UTC 2015.

 The ipset `php_dictionary` has **275** entries, **275** unique IPs.